Difference Between Adobe RGB and sRGB

 But If you are not printing your work often, then better shoot in Srgb mode.

-It will surely look great for web and for print also.
+It will surely look great for the web and for print also.

 Even screen calibrators will often tell you how much of the color gamut you’re able to display.

-sRGB is using according to world standard for digital images, printing, web.
+sRGB is using according to world standards for digital images, printing, web.

-Use sRGB color space, you will get perfect, flawless result everywhere whenever used.
+Use sRGB color space; you will get perfect, flawless results everywhere whenever used.

-AdobeRGB compressed the color to the smaller range so it looks a little duller before sending to your file.
+AdobeRGB compressed the color to a smaller range, so it looks a little duller before sending to your file.